 Proposed Constitutional Amendment Would Devote all Gas & Diesel Taxes to TTF

-(TRENTON) — Legislation New Jersey Assembly Speaker Vincent Prieto sponsored to ask voters to ensure all revenue from the state’s gas taxes permanently goes toward improving New Jersey’s transportation infrastructure was approved 75-0 Monday by the Assembly.
+(TRENTON) – Legislation New Jersey Assembly Speaker Vincent Prieto sponsored to ask voters to ensure all revenue from the state’s gas taxes permanently goes toward improving New Jersey’s transportation infrastructure was advanced Thursday by the Assembly Judiciary Committee.

 Prieto (D-Hudson/Bergen) has long been a proponent of replenishing New Jersey’s depleted Transportation Trust Fund used to repair and maintain roads and bridges.
 The fund is set to go broke on July 1.